Subscribe to updates

 Skills, Economy & Growth

-commission will be renamed theSkills, Place & Economy Scrutiny Commission
+commission is proposed to be renamed theSkills, Place & Economy Scrutiny Commission

 .

-Additionally, the statutory duty to scrutinise the local Community Safety Partnership will transfer from the Housing and Homelessness Scrutiny Commission to the Skills, Place & Economy Scrutiny Commission.
+A key change proposed is the transfer of the statutory duty to scrutinise the local Community Safety Partnership from the Housing & Homelessness Scrutiny Commission to the Skills, Place & Economy Scrutiny Commission.
+No remit changes are proposed for the Children & Young People Scrutiny Commission or the Adults, Health & Integration Scrutiny Commission.
+The membership size of the Scrutiny Panel and Commissions would remain unchanged.

 Consideration of the Minutes of the Previous Meeting